-How to Turn on Live Photos
+How to Take and Send Live Photos

 When you open your camera app, go to the bottom part of the screen and select Photos.
 Next, look for the icon with three concentric circles at the top right side of the screen.
 If it has a line across it, then it means Live Photos are not activated.
 Tap it once to turn it on.